allmarkedup/slotify/README.md

 Slots are a convenient way to pass blocks of content in to a partial without having to resort to ugly `<% capture do ... end %>` workarounds or unscoped (global) `<% content_for :foo %>` declarations.

-Slotified partials are **an excellent tool for building components** in a Rails app if you want to stay close to _The Rails Way™️_ or just want to avoid the additional overhead and learning curve of libraries like [ViewComponent](https://viewcomponent.org/) or [Phlex](https://www.phlex.fun/).
+Slotified partials are **a great tool for building components** in a Rails app if you want to stay close to _The Rails Way™️_ or just want to avoid the additional overhead and learning curve of libraries like [ViewComponent](https://viewcomponent.org/) or [Phlex](https://www.phlex.fun/).

 ###